 Diagnostic Terms for Defining Narcissism and Narcissistic Abuse

-Anti-Social Personality Disorder (ASPD).
-A type of personality disorder in which an individual shows a strong disregard for norms, morals and the law, or the rights and safety of others.
+Anti-Social Personality Disorder (ASPD): A type of personality disorder in which an individual shows a strong disregard for norms, morals and the law, or the rights and safety of others.
 People with the disorder show a willingness to manipulate and exploit others.
-They also have a lack of empathy and will engage in impulsive, irresponsible behavior to serve their own ends.
+They also have a lack of empathy and may engage in impulsive, irresponsible behavior to serve their own ends.
 They are unconcerned with what others think and can be aggressive and hostile.

-Ego-Syntonic/Ego-Dystonic.
-When a disorder produces behaviors or attitudes that are compatible with a person’s self-image, they are ego-syntonic.
+Ego-Syntonic/Ego-Dystonic: When a disorder produces behaviors or attitudes that are compatible with a person’s self-image, they are ego-syntonic.
 Most personality disorders are considered ego-syntonic, as the individuals with the disorders do not see their actions or attitudes as problematic.
 Disorders that produce attitudes or behaviors that do not align with a person’s self-image are ego-dystonic.
 Depression and obsessive-compulsive disorder are two examples.

-Emotional Abuse/Psychological Abuse.
-Acts of verbal aggression or non-physical hostility that result over time in the loss of the target’s self-esteem (emotional) or ability to trust one’s own mental thought processes (psychological).
+Emotional Abuse/Psychological Abuse: Acts of verbal aggression or non-physical hostility that result over time in the loss of the target’s self-esteem (emotional) or ability to trust one’s own mental thought processes (psychological).

-Malignant Narcissist.
-A special sub-type of narcissist that has also some traits of ASPD, such as aggressiveness, deceitfulness, and remorselessness.
+Malignant Narcissist: A special sub-type of narcissist that has also some traits of ASPD, such as aggressiveness, deceitfulness, and remorselessness.
 They are often sadistic and gain pleasure from hurting others.